Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

-A key advantage of using a quasi-Hessian with this structure is that matrix-vector operations can be performed as fast as for the FIM.
+In practice, to reduce the statistical noise of the estimator of the quasi-Hessian we use the symmetrised estimator introduced in Ref.~\cite{umrigar2005energy}.
+A key advantage of using a quasi-Hessian over the full Hessian comes from its structure as a statistical average of outer products.
+This structure allows to conserve a numerical complexity linear in the number of parameters of the NQS, like for the FIM~\cite{schraudolph2002fast}.
 However, a critical drawback is that the $H_Q(\theta)$ is not in general positive semi-definite, which can lead to instabilities if the damping $\lambda_n$ is not large enough.
-In addition, the formula given in Eq.~\eqref{eq:quasi-hessian} requires to compute third-order derivatives of the wave function.
+In addition, the formula given in Eq.~\eqref{eq:quasi-hessian} requires computing third-order derivatives of the wave function.
 These arise from the second-order derivatives with respect to the input in the kinetic energy term of the local energy, and the derivatives with respect to the parameters.
 These derivatives should be handled with care in order to avoid numerical instabilities~\cite{pfau2020ab}.
 A schematic overview of the QN-KFAC algorithm is provided in Fig.~\ref{fig:masterFigureoptimisers}.